PatchTST/PatchTST/README.md

 # PatchTST

-This is an offical implementation of PatchTST: "A Time Series is Worth 64 Words: Long-term Forecasting with Transformers."
+PatchTST: "A Time Series is Worth 64 Words: Long-term Forecasting with Transformers." (official repo: https://github.com/yuqinie98/PatchTST)

 **Updates**:

+2023-01: Our paper was accepted to ICLR 2023!
+The new official repo is: https://github.com/yuqinie98/PatchTST.

 Nov 29th: update few instructions and include other baseline models in supervised learning for comparison.